oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-monitoring-traffic-flows.md

 [1]+  Running                 bash generate-service-mesh-load.sh 130.61.195.102 2 > /dev/null &
 ```

-We can see that our load generator is running, and at the begining of the line we see `[1]` which tells us it's job id is 1 (in the []) It's possible that you may have additional lines, if you have other jobs running, in which case look for the job that's running the `generate-service-mesh-load.sh` line and get it's job id
+We can see that our load generator is running, and at the beginning of the line we see `[1]` which tells us it's job id is 1 (in the []) It's possible that you may have additional lines, if you have other jobs running, in which case look for the job that's running the `generate-service-mesh-load.sh` line and get it's job id

 We can now get the OCI Cloud Shell to stop the job